 Since that time, he has served at St John the Baptist Cathedral, and officially was received into ROCOR in June, 2015.
 He was assigned as the Rector of St. Herman of Alaska Orthodox Church in September, 2017.
 He also serves the Holy Archangels Orthodox Foundation, with a home chapel and weekly Liturgies.

 Assistant Parish Pastor

 Fr.
-Alexander’s interests include theology, church history and sailing.
-He is a scuba diver and licensed private pilot.
+Alexander enjoys sailing, is a scuba diver and licensed private pilot.
 He married his wife, Joanna in 1975.
-Matushka Joanna is very active in the parish’s Sisterhood of the Myrrhbearing Women and is an accomplished iconographer.
+Matushka Joanna is active in the parish’s Sisterhood of the Myrrhbearing Women and is an accomplished iconographer.
 In January 2012 she founded the Iconography Guild of St. Theodosia under the auspices of the Prosopon School of Iconology.
 The Guild meets monthly in the Parish Hall and hosts an annual week-long workshop with instruction by a Master Iconographer from the Prosopon School.

 Fr.
 Alexander and Mat.
 Joanna make their home in Locust Grove VA.
 They have two children, Erik, a financial analyst, who resides with his family in Pennsylvania.and and Rebecca who currently lives in Virginia.